pegulabs/terms/terms_of_service.md

 Account that Members can change to modify their experience on the Service.

-**"Site"** refers to any and all web-based applications of the Service, including peguapp.com and any other website on which we make the Service available.
+**"Site"** refers to any and all web-based applications of the Service, including pegu.me and any other website on which we make the Service available.

 **"SN"** refers to third party social networking sites.
 With certain sites